About Us

 We Can’t Ride Alone

-Capital Bike has three full-time and two part-time staff more motivated by our mission than money.
-We have a volunteer Board of Directors and dozens of program volunteers.
 We’re proof that less is more and that a dedicated team can not only move mountains but encourage people to ride them.
 We rely heavily on companies, organizations, and individuals who appreciate the culture and commerce benefits of a bike-friendly and focused community.

 Executive Director